sathariels/sathariels.github.io/_posts/2023-07-04-jupyter-notebook.md

     local dp = {}
 ```

-First i define a function levenshteinDistance that takes in 2 paramaenter str1, and str2 which are both strings.
-It the assigns the variables len1 and len2 to the number of characters the string has.
+First, I define a function levenshteinDistance that takes in two parameters str1, and str2 which are both strings.
+It then assigns the variables len1 and len2 to the number of characters each string has.
 The # modifier calculates how many characters are within the strings that go through the function.
-For example, if the string sword was passed thorugh the funciton it would calculate that the length of that string is 5 The function then defines a table call dp which is a common variable name used in the establishment of the levenshtein algorithm.
+For example, if the string sword was passed through the function, it would calculate that the length of that string is 5 The function then defines a table call dp which is a common variable name used in the establishment of the Levenshtein algorithm.

 ```lua
 for i = 0, len1 do
         dp[i] = {}